 - Extensive professional experience with significant executive leadership accomplishments in business, government, philanthropy, or the nonprofit sector

 - A commitment to and understanding of XYZ’s beneficiaries, preferably based on experience

 - Savvy diplomatic skills and a natural affinity for cultivating relationships and persuading, convening, facilitating, and building consensus among diverse individuals

 - Personal qualities of integrity, credibility, and a passion for improving the lives of XYZ’s beneficiaries

 Service on XYZ’s Board of Directors is without remuneration, except for administrative support, travel, and accommodation costs in relation to Board Members’ duties.

-Impact Opportunity would like to thank Windy Souders and Karen Butterfield of KE Butterfield, LLC., a communications firm, for their work in writing this article.
+Impact Opportunity would like to thank Kristen Curtis and Karen Butterfield of KE Butterfield, LLC., a communications firm, for their work in writing this article.